MichelleHaase/CS50p_x/notes_CS50AI.md

 # CS50AI Lecture 0 Search
 * agent - entity that perceives environment and acts upon it
-* state - konfiguration of agent, initial state - state where agent begins problem solving
+* state - configuration of agent, initial state - state where agent begins problem solving
 * actions - set possible operations that can be executed per state
 * transition model - result function, Result(a,s) returns the state resulting from performing action (a) in state (s), the model is the way to determine what ne state will exits after an action is taken